Amin-Golzari-Oskouei/EFWCWFCM/README.md

-# CCluster-Weight and Maximum-Entropy-Regularized Feature-Weight learning in Fuzzy Clustering
+# Cluster-Weight and Maximum-Entropy-Regularized Feature-Weight learning in Fuzzy Clustering

 The Source Code includes the Matlab implementation of the EFWCWFCM algorithm presented in: